Best Supplements for Respiratory Health Support: A Research-Backed Guide for Every Stage

 -

-Daily vitamin C (500-1000 mg), preferably in liposomal form for enhanced absorption—BioAbsorb's Liposomal Vitamin C offers both liquid and capsule options
+Daily vitamin C (500-1000 mg), preferably in liposomal form for enhanced absorption—BioAbsorb's Liposomal Vitamin C offers both liquid and capsule options.
+This maintains tissue saturation for optimal collagen synthesis and antioxidant protection.

 -

-Quercetin (500 mg daily) to support epithelial health and reduce inflammation
+Quercetin (500 mg daily) to support epithelial health and reduce inflammation.
+This ensures your continuous airway regeneration happens correctly, not dysfunctionally.

 -

-Consider baseline vitamin D and zinc testing to identify deficiencies worth addressing
+Consider baseline vitamin D and zinc testing to identify deficiencies worth addressing.
+Don't supplement blindly—know your status and target actual gaps.

 If you're recovering from respiratory infection, escalate to: